AND HEARTS SEMICOLON

 "Oh my god," she said, wiping her eyes.
 "You're insane.
 I thought I was the weird one in this relationship, but you're clearly the crazy one.
 God."
 She snickered to herself for a moment longer before visibly pulling herself together.

-"Besides," she continued, smiling wide, "you can't use Reid as an example, that's not playing fair."
+"Besides," she continued, smiling widely, "you can't use Reid as an example, that's not playing fair."

 Derek snorted.
 "Please, baby girl, you're only a different brand of geek than Reid is."